snapmaster-io/snapmaster-api/README.md

 ### `npm run start:prod`

 Runs the backend with ENV=prod, which invokes the production environment.
-This will choose the main Firebase collection (`users`), and append "-prod" to various resources such as the pubsub topic (`invoke-load-prod`), etc.
+This will append "-prod" to various resources such as the pubsub topic (`invoke-load-prod`), scheduler job, etc.

 The pub-sub subscription will run in push mode, calling the /invoke-load API, and is invoked by the scheduler every hour on the hour.